info@carolinalaw.com

 Although insurers may initially rely upon a false defense, pursuing a claim against insurance companies can be highly effective.
 Otherwise, you retain the right to hear your case before a jury, which will determine the defense’s validity.
 Regardless of how a claim is settled, there are several recoverable damages under North Carolina law.
 Among those damages are medical and pharmaceutical expenses, lost wages, diminished earning capacity, physical and mental pain and suffering, disfigurement, and disability.

 Maginnis Howard provides free consultations and case evaluations to all prospective clients involved in North Carolina pedestrian and bicycle accidents.
-We assist clients throughout North Carolina.
+We assist clients throughout the Carolinas from our offices Raleigh, Charlotte, and Fayetteville.
 We offer a contingency fee arrangement if we can help with your case.
 This structure ensures that you pay no attorneys’ fee unless we make a financial recovery on your behalf.

 If you or a family member, including a child, have been injured in a bicycle accident, call the attorneys of Maginnis Howard.
 If you wish to send the written details of your case, please use our contact page.
 We will travel across North Carolina to discuss your claim.